 So much more

 This article is very much an introduction to what the Bible says about the Trinity—please don’t take it a comprehensive study.
 There is so much more to explore.
 Jesus’ role as Creator, Word, Messiah and Lamb of God, for example (see John 1, a chapter you could easily spend the rest of your life unpacking); the biblical evidence that the Holy Spirit is indeed a Person with feelings and sovereignty, not a nebulous presence or force; or the truth of a loving, heartbroken Father, rather than the myth of a vengeful, bloodthirsty God who needed to be appeased by Jesus’ sacrificial death.
 Get hold of a rigorous modern translation of the Bible in the language of your heart, pray for insight and read—reflect, compare, research and pray some more.
 Seek the advice of godly and mature Christians to help you with the difficult parts.
 And don’t be afraid of not knowing.
 Our God is a God of infinite mystery—we can spend eternity getting to know Him.

 The apostle Paul ended one of his letters with the following trinitarian blessing—it seems particularly apt here, too: “May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all” (2 Corinthians 13:14).

-Kent Kingston is editor of Signs of the Times.
+Kent Kingston is the former editor of Signs of the Times.
 He lives with his family in NSW’s Lake Macquarie region.